Skip to main content

 Adam Gopnik

-Adam Gopnik is a staff writer at The New Yorker.
+Adam Gopnik is a staff writer at The New Yorker and has written for the magazine since 1986.
 He has won three National Magazine Awards for essays and for criticism.
 The author of numerous bestselling books, including PARIS TO THE MOON, he lives in New York City.

 Adam Gopnik